AgentMC/LibriaDbSync/README.md

 Complies with RSS 2.0 specification.
 However, feed is not 100% compatible because of HTML content and some other details.
 Does not contain any other content than from Anilibria (i.e. no ads).
 Refresh frequency - 15 minutes.

-# Время добавления серии / Episode upload time
-К сожалению, API Анилибрии не возвращает время создания серии на сервере (в плеере), поэтому время добавления эпизода считается как время заливки самого свежего торрента — или время обновления релиза, в зависимости от того, что свежее. Также, если ни то, ни другое не находится в пределах 36 часов (серия появилась в плеере, а ни релиз не обновился, ни торрент не залили), то используется текущее время обнаружения нового эпизода. Поэтому время, которое отображает ваш RSS клиент не является моментом появления серии в плеере. Время появления торрента указано точно.

-Unfortunately, the Anilibria API does not return the episode creation timestamp, and the time the episode was added is calculated as the most recent torrent upload time — or the release update timestamp, if it's fresher.
-Also, if neither lies within 36 hours (an episode was added but neither release was updated nor new torrent uploaded), then the current timestamp is used.
-That's why the time your RSS client shows is not the moment the episode appeared in the player.
-The torrent timestamp is precise however.
+# TODO
+* Pass through the episode update time from API v2.

 # Architecture
  - Azure Sql DB
  - Azure function, timer triggered - synchronizer.
 Each 15 minutes gets last 50 updated releases from Anilibria API, and updates the information on them to the Sql DB.
      - Initial synchronization was performed using the Anilibria UWP application Azure API (it has a bug and always returns *entire* DB :)) to minimize the public site impact.
      - Unfortunately because of the bug, it is not possible to use it for the regular updates.
+     - Libria API v.2.x.x is used
  - Azure function, HTTP endpoint, at the above mentioned feed address.
-Manually generates the RSS feed from the last 24 (two site pages) episodes recorded on the Sql DB.
+Manually generates the RSS feed from the last 50 episodes recorded on the Sql DB.
  - Azure function, HTTP endpoint, at the above mentioned feed address.
-Manually generates the RSS feed from the last 24 (two site pages) torrents recorded on the Sql DB.
+Manually generates the RSS feed from the last 100 torrents (50 releases) recorded on the Sql DB.